vicrene/CEO-vs-WorkerPay/README.md

 ## Data Exploration and Visualization

 For the exploratory data part of this mini project, I decided to load up Jupyter Notebooks in *Visual Studio Code* and use Python for the entire section.
 Below you can find the code, but for the Jupyter Notebook file, feel free to go through my repository.

+To start, I imported several packages that are useful for easy visuals of the data.
+I decided to rename the columns and correct each column's data type.
+I also decided to make an additional column by dividing CEO salary by 1000 to easily manage the tick labels that were inevitably going to be part of the visuals.
+Once everything was good to go, subplots were made to display an initial 4 plots all showing different relationships with the last plot (#5) as part of a second block of code.

 <details><summary>Code</summary>
 <p>